- Instructions for Form 8955-SSA - Introductory Material

-File a 2016 Form 8955-SSA to correct errors and/or omissions in a previously filed statement for the 2016 plan year.
+File a 2018 Form 8955-SSA to correct errors and/or omissions in a previously filed statement.
 Check the box for Part I, line B ("amended registration statement").
 The amended Form 8955-SSA must conform to the requirements in the How To File section.

 A full and complete Form 8955-SSA must be filed to correct any such errors and/or omissions.
 For example, a full and complete Form 8955-SSA must be filed if the plan administrator determines that incorrect information was provided for a single plan participant.

-It is important to use a 2016 Form 8955-SSA to report revisions to a participant's information previously filed on a Form 8955-SSA or a Schedule SSA (Form 5500).
-Because SSA provides information that it has on file to individuals who file for benefits, if this information is not up-to-date, the individual may contact the plan administrator to resolve the difference.
+It is important to use a 2018 Form 8955-SSA to report revisions to a participant's information previously filed on a Form 8955-SSA or a Schedule SSA (Form 5500).
+Because the SSA provides information that it has on file to individuals who file for benefits, if this information is not up to date, the individual may contact the plan administrator to resolve the difference.

 In general, for a plan to which only one employer contributes, a participant must be reported on Form 8955-SSA if: